goloop/t13n/README.md

 }
 ```

-## Usage
+## Functions

-#### func  Make

-    func Make(t string) string
+- **Make**(t string) string

-Make transliterates a unicode string to an ASCII string, it's doesn't take into
-account regional linguistic features of transliteration.
+  Make transliterates a unicode string to an ASCII string, it's doesn't take into account regional linguistic features of transliteration.

-#### func  Render

-    func Render(l, t string, ctr lang.TransRules) (result string)
+-- **Render**(l, t string, ctr lang.TransRules) (result string)

-Render transliterates a Unicode string into an ASCII string with taking into
-account regional linguistic features of the transliteration depending from the
+  Render transliterates a Unicode string into an ASCII string with taking into account regional linguistic features of the transliteration depending from the language.
-language.

-The third parameter can specify the function of custom transliteration rules or
+  The third parameter can specify the function of custom transliteration rules or nil.
-nil.

-#### func  String

-    func String(c rune) string
+- **String**(c rune) string

-String returns string value by rune from the main lib, it's doesn't take into
-account regional linguistic features of transliteration.
+  String returns string value by rune from the main lib, it's doesn't take into account regional linguistic features of transliteration.

-#### func  Together

-    func Together(pt int) int
+- **Together**(pt int) int

   Together sets the number of parallel transliteration tasks.

-#### func  Trans

-    func Trans(l, t string) string
+- **Trans**(l, t string) string

-Trans transliterates a Unicode string into an ASCII string with taking into
-account regional linguistic features of the transliteration depending from the
+  Trans transliterates a Unicode string into an ASCII string with taking into account regional linguistic features of the transliteration depending from the language.
-language.

-#### func  Version

-    func Version() string
+- **Version**() string

-Version returns the version of the module it's has a format
+  Version returns the version of the module it's has a format `"v{major_version}.{minor_version}.{patch_version}"`.
-"v{major_version}.{minor_version}.{patch_version}".

-#### type T13n

-    type T13n struct {
-    }

-T13n the transliteration constructor.

-#### func  New

-    func New(l string) *T13n
+- **New**(l string) *T13n

   New retursn pointer to T13n.

-#### func (*T13n) Lang

-    func (t *T13n) Lang(l string)
+## Method of T13n object

+- **Lang**(l string)

   Lang sets the type of language features to use during transliteration.

-#### func (*T13n) Make

-    func (t *T13n) Make(text string) string
+- **Make**(text string) string

   Make transliterates a unicode string to an ASCII string.
-This method takes into
-account the selected language and apply regional transliteration settings.
+This method takes into account the selected language and apply regional transliteration settings.

-#### func (*T13n) Rules

-    func (t *T13n) Rules(ctr lang.TransRules)
+- **Rules**(ctr lang.TransRules)

   Rules establishes a custom extensions method of language rules.

-#### func (*T13n) Together

-    func (t *T13n) Together(pt int) int
+- **Together**(pt int) int

   Together sets the number of parallel transliteration tasks.